ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/thmonforpcidss.md

 #### Control 11: Regularly test security systems and processes

-External and Internal vulnerability scans can be run through the Threat Monitoring MyUKfast dashboard, easily providing a way to hunt down server and application vulnerabilities, outdated software and insecure configurations on your infrastructure.
+Unofficial external and internal vulnerability scans can be run through the Threat Monitoring MyUKfast dashboard, easily providing a way to hunt down server and application vulnerabilities, outdated software and insecure configurations on your infrastructure in preparation for running a vulnerability scan from an approved scanning vendor to achieve PCI compliance.
 These scans are provided in a report that can be easily used to reference PCI DSS for internal audits, utilising a regularly updated list of industry recognised CVE numbers and scores.
+(Please note UKFgast is currently not an ASV, and cannot provide official PCI DSS vulnerability scans to achieve compliance, all scans are for test purposes only)

 The additional product, our Threat Response service allows regular updating and patching to be offloaded to our security engineers,  utilise their expertise to manage regular software updates and applying security pates for items found in vulnerability scans and critical CVEs as they are released.